WEST SIDE STORY Extends LA Engagement Through 1/2

-WEST SIDE STORY will end its Los Angeles engagement on January 2nd, 2011.Tony Award-winning librettist Arthur Laurents' Broadway direction will be recreated for the tour by David Saint, the Associate Director on Broadway.
+Broadway/L.A. and the Producers of the national tour of the current smash hit Broadway production of WEST SIDE STORY are proud to announce that, due to popular demand, the show has extended its Los Angeles engagement by two weeks.
+Added performances December 21st through January 2nd, 2011 will go on sale to the public on Sunday October 17th at 10am.
+WEST SIDE STORY will begin performances at the Pantages Theatre on November 30, 2010, and will now play a strictly-limited five-week holiday season engagement through January 2, 2011.Tony Award-winning librettist Arthur Laurents' Broadway direction will be recreated for the tour by David Saint, the Associate Director on Broadway.
 The original Jerome Robbins choreography is reproduced by Tony Award-nominee Joey McKneely (The Boy From Oz, The Life).

 Tickets for WEST SIDE STORY may be purchased online at www.BroadwayLA.org or by phone at 1-800-982-ARTS(2787).
 Tickets may also be purchased in person at the Pantages Box Office and all Ticketmaster ticket outlets.
 The Pantages Theatre is located at 6233 Hollywood Boulevard, just east of Vine Street, and the box office opens daily at 10am.